 #5.
 I’m OUTTAAAAA HERE!

 Unless people started dying at my old job like the Black Plague sweeping through sewage infested Europe, the odds of me getting promoted was about as likely as two meteors hitting my two managers.
 My former place of employment was indeed a dying animal.
 A travesty of mismanagement.
 Yes, I worked at a newspaper.

-While signing my resignation letter with an ink-print of my bare ass might have sound appealing, I instead opted for the civilized approach of a hand written signature on a letter template I got off the internet in five minutes.
+While signing my resignation letter with an ink-print of my bare ass might have sound appealing, I instead opted for the civilized approach of a hand written signature on a letter template I got off the internet in ten seconds.
 But in what seemed like a dream I handed in my letter and the wheels were officially set in motion.
 Like it or not, my current employer would be a memory in just a couple weeks.

 The first day at a new job will feel like someone is ripping your guts out and that in turn will lead to your brain playing some pretty cruel games on you.
 First and foremost it will desire to have things back the way they were simply due to the well trodden neural-pathways that are now being re-written.
 Brains hate that kind of work.